dmackinnon1/inspectorCraig/README.md

 problems generated: 400
 ...complete
 ```
 The "3 phrase" problems, that involve *A*, *B*, and *C*, are deterministically generated based on problems found in Smullyan's book.
-The "4 phrase" problems, that add an additional character who goes by *D* have a certain amount of randomness in their generation, so each run gives a different output for these problems.
-Because of the randomness in the "4 phrase" problems, some generated problems might get rejected, either for being inconsistent, or having too many clues.
+The "4 phrase" problems, which add an additional character who goes by *D*, have a certain amount of randomness in their generation.
+Because of the random element in generating the "4 phrase" problems, some generated problems may be rejected, either for being inconsistent or for having too many clues.
+Every build will generate the same "3 phrase" problem set, but may generate a different "4 phrase" problem set on subsequent runs.

 The generated puzzles are written out like the one shown below.